MicrosoftDocs/azure-docs/articles/container-instances/container-instances-update.md

 * Terminated or deleted container groups can't be updated.
 Once a container group is stopped (is in the *Terminated* state) or deleted, the group is deployed as new.

 > [!NOTE]
-> Update command could not work if the Azure Container Group attched to Azure Storage profile
+> The update command might not work if the Azure Container Group is attached to an Azure Storage profile.
 ## Properties that require container delete

 Not all container group properties can be updated.
 For example, to change the restart policy of a container, you must first delete the container group, then create it again.